niegowski/node-daemonize2/README.md

 }
 ```

-Find more examples in `examples` folder.
+For more examples see `examples` folder.

 Documentation
 ===============